Toryt/contracts/README.md

              Intern is preferred over Mocha.
 This version only changes private code, test code, and build setup.
   * I/2.3  : Cleanup, renaming, administration, license, fixing warnings
+  * I/2.4  : Now also tests with Intern on Mac on Chrome, Safari, Firefox (3 failures, waiting for april version 53)